Vathiyar

-Vathiyar was released on 11 November 2006 and recorded as an average venture at the box office.
-The film's climax action sequences were inspired by the 2005 Thai film Tom-Yum-Goong.

 Plot

 The film opens with former Chief Minister Naachiyar being sentenced to prison for his involvement in the Housing Board construction scam.
 Refusing to pay the penalty, Naachiyar vows to exact vengeance on the incumbent Chief Minister for putting him behind bars.
 Meanwhile, notorious gangster Veera terrorizes the public, prompting them to seek help from Annadurai "Dorai".
 Dorai confronts Veera and his men, ultimately killing Veera.
 ACP Eshwara Pandian investigates the scene and identifies Dorai as the perpetrator.
 However, he is frustrated by the lack of evidence to arrest Dorai.
 Eshwara Pandian warns Dorai that he will apprehend him once he gathers sufficient proof, criticizing Dorai's use of violence to achieve justice.
 Dorai runs an orphanage called Annai Illam.
 His violent methods have estranged him from his mother and younger sister, Susheela.
 His mother works in a garment factory to make ends meet.
 During a medical camp at the orphanage, Dorai discovers that contaminated water is harming the children.
 He confronts Rajaram, the owner of the Zeo Leather factory, for polluting the water source.
 Seizing the opportunity, Dorai rallies the factory employees to strike against Rajaram, using their protest to demand the installation of a water processing unit in the factory, enraging Rajaram.

 Anjali, a TV reporter hosting a prank show, becomes smitten with Dorai after witnessing his commitment to public service.
 She devises a plan to get close to him by pretending to be an orphan and convinces the orphanage attender, Ayyanar, to let her stay at Annai Illam.
 Her wealthy father also moves in, hiding their true identities.
 Together, they persuade the orphanage inmates to encourage Dorai to marry Anjali.
 Meanwhile, Dorai's sister Susheela is engaged to Prakash, and their wedding expenses become a concern.
 Dorai's mother refuses his financial help, fearing his money may be tainted by his violent past.
 Unbeknownst to Susheela, Dorai secretly facilitates Prakash's promotion to manager at Zeo Leather Factory, with the help of Rajaram, who has since reformed.
 Three months pass, and Naachiyar is released from prison.
 Dorai's vigilante activities continue, as he kills a rapist and sends the body to the police station, infuriating ACP Eshwara Pandian.
 However, Eshwara Pandian lacks evidence to apprehend Dorai.
 Anjali misinterprets Dorai's kindness towards a woman, assuming he is having an affair.
 Subramaniam clarifies that the woman is Veera's wife, affected with AIDS, and Dorai has been discreetly supporting her.
 Subramaniam then reveals a flashback about Dorai's past, shedding light on his motivations and actions.